 Avoid foods that are high in uric acid and make an effort to maintain healthy, stable blood sugar levels to lower the risk of developing hyperuricemia.
 Exercise is also highly effective at reducing uric acid levels.

-Elevated Inflammatory Markers
+Elevated Inflammatory Markers and Glucose

 The body’s systemic inflammation is measured C-reactive protein (CRP), the most common and well-known marker of inflammation.
 There are other markers but they are less well-known and measured less frequently.
 Elevated levels of CRP are directly tied to poor blood glucose levels over time and increase the risk of developing Type II diabetes.